mflaxman/blind-xpub/README.md

 ### Privacy Leakage

-Standard/default BIP32 paths make it so that if a party gains unauthorized access to a BIP39 seed phrase (or even just an xpub), they may be able to learn about what funds it protects as well as the quorum required (`m-of-n`).
+Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase (or even just an xpub), they may be able to learn about what funds it protects as well as the quorum required (`m-of-n`).

-Under current best-practices, if a bad actor gains unauthorized access to a single seed phrase they could learn the following by scanning the blockchain pubkeys in a `p2wsh`:
+Under current best-practices, if a bad actor gets unauthorized access to a single seed phrase they could learn the following by scanning the blockchain pubkeys in a `p2wsh`:
 * Yesterday that seed phrase was party to a massive transaction that (likely) had a large change ouput (note that this situation could be true even if this seed phrase did not produce a signature in the transaction)
 * The transaction that this seed phrase was a party to (which likely had large change sent back to itself) was a `2-of-3`, meaning that only 1 more seed phrase (along with the account map) is needed to spend funds.
 * It might also be possible to know that this entity engages in similiar transactions each weekday at say 4pm local time.